 With that, you’re all set on securing your free domain name!

 There’s just one more thing I recommend.

 Make sure to enable WHOIS protection.
-After you’ve completed verification, you’ll be taken to the section of your dashboard for your new domain name.
+After you’ve completed verification, you’ll be taken to the section of your dashboard for your new free domain name.
 Then, just look for the slider button under WHOIS Privacy and click it so it becomes purple and enabled.

 You now have an excellent hosting plan as well as a free domain.
 If you have not already started, then start now at Hostinger.

 Other Ways to Get a Free Domain Name

 For the sake of comprehensiveness, I’ll also discuss two other ways of getting a free domain.
 Although I don’t recommend them, it’s always good to know all of the options.

 - get a free subdomain

 - use a free domain registrar (not recommended)

 I’ll explain each of these methods in greater detail below, including the reasons why I don’t recommend them when talking about how to get a free domain.